instructor-ai/instructor-rb/README.md

 1. **OpenAI Integration** — Integrates seamlessly with OpenAI's API, facilitating efficient data management and manipulation.

 2. **Customizable** — It offers significant flexibility.
-Users can tailor validation processes and define unique error messages.
+Users can tailor validation, and express complex relationships between models.

-3. **Widespread Adoption** — As a primary component in Ruby on Rails, it's widely used and backed by a substantial community.

-4. **Tested and Trusted** — Its reliability is proven by extensive real-world application, underscored by its high adoption rate in Ruby-based projects.

 ## More Examples